parrt/msds501/notes/programming.md

 ### Search

-The filter pattern finds all elements in a sequence that satisfy a specific condition, but often we'd like to know which element satisfied the condition first (or last).
+The filter pattern finds all elements in a sequence that satisfy a specific condition, but often we'd like to know which element satisfies the condition first (or last).
 This brings us to the *search* pattern.
 At its most general, search returns the first (or last) position in the sequence rather than the value at that position.
 If we have the position, often called the *index*, we can always ask the sequence for the value at that position.

-For example, searching for `999` in the rainfall sensor data from the slice pattern, yields the 6th position.
+For example, searching for `999` in the rainfall sensor data from the slice pattern above, yields the 6th position.
 Most programming languages (Python but not R) count from 0 not 1 so a search for `999` would yield index 5 not 6 in this case:

 <img src=images/search-rainfall.png width=180>